Service reliability

 The http-request set-priority-class

 directive must be an integer value must between -2407 and 2047.
-Prioritizing connections ensures that critical operations recieve timely processing, enhancing overall performance and reliability even when the queue is full.
+Prioritizing connections ensures that critical operations receive timely processing, enhancing overall performance and reliability even when the queue is full.

 See also Jump to heading